Trams in Gdańsk: 1947–1989

 After the war, tracks located in the densely built city center were eliminated in accordance with the ideology that trams should only run along major thoroughfares.

-As a result of the construction of national road 1, new wide streets and tram tracks were built.
-In 1948 in Oliwa, a new loop was opened near the intersection of aleja Grunwaldzka and ulica Rybińskiego, obviating the loop on Stary Rynek Oliwski.
+As a result of the construction of National road 1, new wide streets with tram tracks were built.

+In 1948 in Oliwa, a new loop was opened near the intersection of aleja Grunwaldzka and ulica Rybińskiego, replacing the need for the loop on Stary Rynek Oliwski.
 On 1 January 1951, a new company was founded named Wojewódzkie Przedsiębiorstwo Komunikacyjne Gdańsk-Gdynia (WPK G-G).

 In 1955, a nightly tramway service was launched.
 In 1957, the line to Siedlce along ulica Świerczewskiego was made double track.
-The loop on ulica Bogusławskiego was eliminated, directing the tram from Orunia to the loop on Targ Węglowy instead.
+The loop on ulica Bogusławskiego was eliminated, with trams from Orunia uisng the loop on Targ Węglowy instead.
 A new line was established from ulica Mickiewicza through aleja Marksa to the loop near ulica Kolonia Uroda.

 In 1960, the track from Kolonia Uroda was extended to Brzeźno, simultaneously eliminating the tracks on ulica Chrobrego and Waryńskiego.
-The tram ending on ulica Waryńskiego was directed to the loop near the then-airport.
-In 1961, the line to Sopot was eliminated due to competition from Szybka Koleja Miejska.
-In the beginning of the 1960s, the loop by ulica Szymanowskiego was eliminated, opening a new loop by ulica Abrahama.
-In 1968, service recommenced along ulica 3 Maja after 42 years of no service, and construction began of the Błędnik viaduct, which was opened for service on 22 July 1970.
-In the beginning of the 1970s, the entire track to Siedlce was made double track.
-On 28 July 1971, the loop by ulica Doka was opened for service, obviating the loop on Targ Węglowy.
-The tracks on ulica Pomorska were made double track, and the line to Orunia was eliminated.
+The tram terminating on ulica Waryńskiego was directed to the loop near the airport.
+In 1961, the line to Sopot was eliminated due to competition from train operator Szybka Koleja Miejska.
+In the early 1960s, the loop by ulica Szymanowskiego was eliminated, replaced by a new loop by ulica Abrahama.
+In 1968, service recommenced along ulica 3 Maja after 42 years without service, and construction began of the Błędnik viaduct, which was opened for service on 22 July 1970.

+In the early 1970s, the entire track to Siedlce was made double track.
+On 28 July 1971, the loop by ulica Doka was opened for service, removing the need for the loop on Targ Węglowy.
+The tracks on ulica Pomorska were doubled, and the line to Orunia was closed.

 In 1974, WPK G-G was renamed to Wojewódzkie Przedsiębiorstwo Komunikacyjne w Gdańsku (WPK).
 In 1974, after the airport in Rębiechowo was opened, construction began for a new line from the loop by ulica Kościuszki to ulica Pomorska in Jelitkowo, during which a large loop was constructed in the Zaspa district.
 The line was opened on 31 December 1977.
 On 22 July 1980, new tracks along ulica Kliniczna were opened.

 In 1980, a project was launched to expand the tramway network to new neighborhoods on Górski Taras.
-To this end, it was necessary to build a line to Chełm, however, despite only being 2900 meters long, the line would cover very difficult terrain.
-Due to technical reasons, and later financial reasons, the project was put off many times and the line was constructed 29 years later.
+As part of this, it was necessary to build a line to Chełm.
+Despite only being 2,900 meters long, the line would cross particularly hilly terrain.
+For technical reasons, and later financial reasons, the project was put off multiple times, with the line not being built until 29 years later.

 On 17 December 1981, operations began on the tracks linking aleja Armii Krajowej and ulica 3 Maja, as well as on a new viaduct over railway tracks.
 A loop on ulica Kliniczna was opened, which allowed the loop on ulica Doka to be eliminated.